 The Home Care Final Rule which was issued on October 1, 2013 had an anticipated effective date of January 1, 2015.
 Prior to the effective date, home care companies challenged the Home Care Final Rule.
 Understandably, the home care companies were dissatisfied that they would have to start paying their employees time and a half (overtime) for all hours over 40 per week when they routinely worked the employees 70 or more hours per week.

 In December 2014 and January 2015, the D.C.
 District Court issued orders and opinions vacating the Final Rule’s third party regulation and revised the definition of companionship services.

 The Department of Labor (“DOL”) appealed the district court’s orders.
 Thereafter, on August 21, 2015, the appellate court issued a unanimous opinion which affirmed the Home Care Final Rule and reverse the lower court’s orders.

 Although the home care associations requested that the U.S. Supreme Court Chief Justice and the appellate court to delay the effective date of the appellate court’s opinion, but the requests were denied.
 Consequently, the appellate court’s opinion reversing the district court’s opinion became effective on October 13, 2015, the date the appellate court issued its mandate.

-Our Ohio overtime lawyer provides free consultations and is happy to speak with you about any issues you have with your compensation, including the failure to pay overtime wages.
+Our Ohio overtime lawyers provide free consultations and are happy to speak with you about any issues you have with your compensation, including the failure to pay overtime wages.
 In addition, you are protected from retaliation in the event you take legal action against your employer to enforce your right to overtime wages.
-Contact our office to speak with an Ohio overtime attorney today by calling 1-614-949-1181.
+Contact our office to speak with our Ohio overtime attorneys today by calling 1-614-949-1181.